 Elder D. Todd Christofferson earned a law degree from Duke before serving as a law clerk to John J. Sirica, Chief Judge for the United States District Court for the District of Columbia.
 During Christofferson's time under Sirica (1972-1974), the judge presided over the Watergate hearings.

 Later Christofferson would practice law in Washington D.C., and after serving as general counsel for Commerce Union Bank of Tennessee, he became general counsel of Nations Bank Corporation (now Bank of America).

 Senior Vice President of Flight Operations and Lufthansa Chief Pilot

 Photo from ksl.com.

-Most members know President Dieter F. Uchtdorf was a distinguished pilot, but beyond that, he also served in many training and leadership capacities, including as a training check captain, section chief pilot, head of Lufthansa pilot school in Arizona, head of all cockpit crews, and senior vice president of operations and Lufthansa chief pilot.
+Most members know Elder Dieter F. Uchtdorf was a distinguished pilot, but beyond that, he also served in many training and leadership capacities, including as a training check captain, section chief pilot, head of Lufthansa pilot school in Arizona, head of all cockpit crews, and senior vice president of operations and Lufthansa chief pilot.
 Uchtdorf also was chairman of the Flight Operations Committee of the International Air Transport Association prior to his call as an apostle.

 Health and Sports Sciences Professor

 Elder Kazuhiko Yamashita, called as General Authority Seventy in 2011, studied and taught at several universities.
 He got a BA in Education from Saitama University, a Masters degree in Sports Science from Tsukuba University, and studied the philosophy of physical education and sports at BYU.
 Before becoming a general authority, he most recently taught at Fukuoka University.